-If a torque wrench is not available when installing a spark plug, a good estimate
+If a torque wrench is not available when

 - 1. Engine oil filler cap

 - 2. Maximum level mark

 - 3. Minimum level mark

 - 4. Engine oil level check window

-- If the engine oil is below the minimum level mark, add sufficient oil

-of the recommended type to raise

-it to the correct level.
+- 4. If the engine oil is below the minimum level mark, add sufficient oil of the recommended type to raise it to the correct level.